-An important message for Cable and Satellite Operators on Filing Fees: Effective January 1, 2014, pursuant to the Satellite and Television and Localism Act of 2010 (STELA), which granted authority to the Copyright Office to establish fees for the filing of Statements of Account (SOAs) under the section 111, 119 and 122 statutory licenses, the Office now assesses filing fees for ALL SOAs from past and subsequent accounting periods.
-For details see the Federal Register, November 29, 2013 (78 FR 71498).
-Please be advised that the filing fee is deducted BEFORE the royalty payment is credited thus the omission of the appropriate filing fee will result in an underpayment of royalty fees.
+An important message for Cable and Satellite Operators on Filing Fees: Effective January 1, 2014, pursuant to the Satellite Television Extension and Localism Act of 2010 (STELA), which granted authority to the Copyright Office to establish fees for the filing of statements of account (SOAs) under the section 111, 119 and 122 statutory licenses, the Office now assesses filing fees for ALL SOAs for current, past and future accounting periods.
+For details see the Federal Register, November 29, 2013 (78 fr 71498).
+Please be advised that the filing fee is deducted before the royalty payment is credited; thus the omission of the appropriate filing fee will result in an underpayment of royalty fees.
 Please remit the royalty fee and filing fee in one EFT payment.
-Also note that the revised SOAs incorporating filing fees will be mailed to all cable operators and satellite carriers by late-December but will be available online on or around 12/11/13 at: http://www.copyright.gov/licensing/ldocs.html.

 To help us serve you better, please participate in an anonymous website survey at: www.surveymonkey.com/s/LDwebsitesurvey2

 Have you Subscribed to NewsNet?

 NewsNet is a free electronic newsletter to alert the licensing community to updates on regulations and procedures for compulsory and statutory licenses.
 Subscribe to NewsNet.

 The Licensing Division is responsible for helping to administer the various statutory licenses and similar provisions, including: secondary transmissions of radio and television programs by cable and satellite systems; making and distributing phonorecords of nondramatic musical works; and importing, manufacturing, and distributing digital audio recording devices or media.